Brand Vision: The Difference Between Drifting and Leading

 Why Brand Vision Matters

-If purpose is why your brand exists, vision is where it’s going, and without it, you risk drifting.
+If purpose is why your brand exists, vision is where it’s going.

 Think of vision casting as strategic imagination: ambitious enough to pull you forward, but grounded enough to steer your direction today (not wildly impossible to achieve).
 Instead of plotting a rigid five-year plan, you’re exploring your big-picture thinking.